sunfishcode/basic-text/docs/background.md

 [recommends]: https://www.unicode.org/versions/Unicode13.0.0/UnicodeStandard-13.0.pdf#G25.14143

+## Characters Whose Use Is Discouraged

+Khmer scalar values U+17B4 and U+17B5
+"should be considered errors in the encoding".
+Also, "the use of U+17D8 Khmer sign beyyal is discouraged".

-## "Forbidden" codepoints
+## "Forbidden Characters"

 There were a few errors in the Unicode normalization algorithm in before Unicode 4.1.
-The affected codepoints and sequences are identified as [Forbidden Characters].
+The affected scalar values and sequences are identified as [Forbidden Characters].
 However, they are described as being very rare in practice, and they're corrected since Unicode 4.1 published in 2005 (and earlier in some cases), they're not restricted here.